carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 > {: .solution}
 {: .challenge}

-> ## Using a function without loading the package
+> ## Using a function without attaching the package
-> Some advanced users may want to load individual functions from a given package, but not the package itself.
+> In some situations it can be a good idea to load individual functions from a given package, but not the package itself.
 > This can be done using the syntax: `<package>::<function>`.
 >
 > For instance, if we want to use the function `filter` from the package `dplyr` we can call it directly as: